Magicalbat/mg-libraries/README.md

     - **WARNING: Because of memory alignment, this may not always act as expected.
 Make sure you know what you are doing.**
 - `void mga_reset(mg_arena* arena)`
     - Deallocates all memory in arena, returning the arena to its original position.
-    - Note: Always use `mga_reset` instead of `mga_pop_to` if you need to clear all memory.
+    - NOTE: Always use `mga_reset` instead of `mga_pop_to` if you need to clear all memory.
 Position 0 is not always the start of the arena.
 - `mga_temp mga_temp_begin(mg_arena* arena)`
     - Creates a new temporary arena from the given arena.
 - `void mga_temp_end(mga_temp temp)`